 Just chuck all the ingredients (and they are all store-cupboard staples) in a pot and let bubble away for twenty minutes.
 Done!

-Nut-free, soy-free and oil-free, this vegan tomato soup is perfect for weeknights when you are too tired to cook or are low on fresh ingredients, and is kid-approved!
+Nut-free, soy-free and oil-free, this easy vegan creamy tomato soup recipe is perfect for weeknights when you are too tired to cook or are low on fresh ingredients, and is kid-approved!
 No thickeners needed as coconut milk is used to make this soup creamy and condensed (and no don’t worry, you can’t taste the coconut at all).

 Serve with some fresh crusty bread on the side (I highly recommend this crusty vegan soda bread if you have time to make it) with lashings of creamy plant-based spread to make a meal of it.